yaronf/I-D/STAR/draft-sheffer-acme-star.md

 - Cancel the automatic renewal process for the STAR certificate;
-- Change the certificate publication resource to return an error indicating the termination of the delegation to external clients, including the CDN.
+- Change the certificate publication resource to return an error indicating the termination of the delegation to external clients, including the NDC.

 Note that it is not necessary to explicitly revoke the short-term certificate.